Supporting You In Dealing With Trauma Why Trauma-Informed Lawyering is Crucial

 The German Federal Ministry of Interior has decided to extend the border controls between itself and Austria for an additional six months.
 As well as extending land borders, border control plan will be introduced for specific flights entering the country, namely flights from Greece.

-As a consequence, foreign nationals traveling in the Schengen area should carry their immigration documents with them (including passports).
-Visitors should expect increased delays when attempting to enter Germany from German flights or when traveling through the Austrian border.
+As a consequence, foreign nationals travelling in the Schengen area should carry their immigration documents with them (including passports).
+Visitors should expect increased delays when attempting to enter Germany from German flights or when travelling through the Austrian border.

 Qatar has introduced a single-entry electronic travel authorisation (ETA).
 The ETA will be valid for 30 days and once expired, can be renewed only once.
 This authorisation will be available for nationals and valid visa or residence permit holders from the following countries: